-5 Easy Ways to Stop Your Dogs Nail From Bleeding
+5 Ways to Stop Your Dogs Nail From Bleeding

-Did you cut your dogs nail too short?
-Unfortunately it’s a hazard when trimming your dogs nails, but luckily there’s a few easy solutions to make the bleeding stop.
+Do you need a way to stop your dog’s nail from bleeding?
+Cutting your dog’s nail too short is a common issue when trimming your dogs nails, but luckily there are a few solutions you can use to make the bleeding stop.

-While it might take awhile to regain your dogs trust in your ability to trim his nails the wound itself can be easily treated at home.
-From using styptic powder to a bar of soap, below are 5 easy ways to stop your dogs nail from bleeding.
+While it might take awhile to regain your dogs trust when it comes to trimming his nails again, the wound itself can be easily treated at home.
+From using styptic powder to creating your own DIY solution, here’s 5 easy ways to stop your dogs nail from bleeding.

 First Step: Stay Calm After You Cut Your Dogs Nail Too Short

 The first thing you need to remember after you cut your dogs nail too short is to remain calm.
-You’ll know you’ve cut too far immediately, and your dog will likely let out a yelp to make sure you get the message.
-If you panic you’ll make your dogs fear worse.
-Remain calm; the bleeding is going to look much worse than it actually is.
+You’ll know you’ve cut too far immediately, your dog will likely pull away from you and let out a yelp.
+If you panic you’ll make your dogs fear worse, so try to remain calm.
+The bleeding is going to look much worse than it actually is.
 The calmer you remain the calmer you can keep your dog.

 If you do trim your dog’s nail too short and cut the quick, which contains live blood vessels, the nail will bleed and your dog will likely yelp and pull away.
 The bleeding can be profuse and long lasting.
 Stay calm, talk in a soothing voice and immediately feed your dog a bunch of tasty treats. – ASPCA